Accessibility Statement

 Technical information about this website’s accessibility

-The Countess of Chester NHS Foundation Trust is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+The Countess of Chester Hospital NHS Foundation Trust is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 The Trust is currently planning a new website which will be built on new software to enable all accessibility standards to be met.